cloudmesh-community/book/chapters/in/AmazonAuroraDB.md

 ## How to retrieve Aurora database connection details

 The provisioned Aurora Database will give a writer and reader node.
-Writer node can be used to insert / update / delete data into the database.
-Reader node(s) replicate the data from the writer with a very small latency (in microseconds) and can be used to serve as the standalone node to run parallel queries for analysis without putting any addtional load on the primary writer node.
+Writer node can be used to insert, update, or delete data into the database.
+Reader node(s) replicate the data from the writer with a very small latency (in microseconds) and can be used to serve as the standalone node to run parallel queries for analysis without putting any additional load on the primary writer node.

 The endpoint url, port needed to connect to the database can be retrieved by checking the Connectivity and Security tab.(see @fig:aws-aurora-connection)

 ![AWS Aurora DB](images/auroradb-13.png){#fig:aws-aurora-connection}

-## Other deatils available in Aurora DB Console
+## Other details available in Aurora DB Console

 ###  Monitoring Details